-Employers realize more and more the advantages of agile methodology, in comparison to other project management and software development methodologies.
-Therefor, they try to hire new people who understand it and can practically use it in any sort of project.
-After all, the positive results agile methodology has delivered over the recent ten years speaks for itself…
+Employers from every corner of the world realize the advantages of agile, in comparison to other project management and software development methodologies.
+Therefor, they try to hire developers, testers pr project managers who understand agile and can practically use it in any sort of project.
+After all, applying agile methodology has delivered lot of positive results in various areas of business…

 - Why did you decide for career in software development?

 - What motivates you to do this job well?